-17. SEXUAL VIOLENCE AND SEXUAL HARASSMENT BETWEEN CHILDREN IN SCHOOLS/SEXUALLY HARMFUL BEHAVIOURS St Philip's C of E Primary School follows the DfE's advice about sexual violence and sexual harassment between children in schools and colleges Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (2021).
+17. SEXUAL VIOLENCE AND SEXUAL HARASSMENT BETWEEN CHILDREN IN SCHOOLS/SEXUALLY HARMFUL BEHAVIOURS.
+Redgate Primary School follows the DfE's advice about sexual violence and sexual harassment between children in schools and colleges Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (2021).

-At St Philip's C of E Primary School we recognise that sexual violence and/or sexual harassment can happen anywhere including educational settings.
+At (name of school) we recognise that sexual violence and/or sexual harassment can happen anywhere including educational settings.
 Where concerns of sexual violence or sexual harassment are witnessed, disclosed, or reported to the school (including those that have happened outside of school) the concern will be taken seriously.
 We recognise that sexual violence and harassment exist on a continuum and may overlap; they can occur online and face to face (both physical and verbal) and are never acceptable.

 Our school has a zero-tolerance approach to sexual violence and sexual harassment.
-We recognise that even if there are there no reports, that does not mean that this kind of abuse is not happening.
+We recognise that even if there are no reports, that does not mean that this kind of abuse is not happening.